zozoheir/tinyllm/README.md

 # 🕸️ tinyllm
 tinyllm is a lightweight framework for developing, debugging and monitoring LLM powered applications at scale.
-It is designed based on a Finite State Machine and Compute graph_chain model and sits as a layer between your Web application and your LLM libraries and development tools.
+It is designed based on a Finite State Machine and Compute Graph model and sits as a layer between your Web application and your LLM libraries.

 ![Screenshot 2023-07-25 at 3 48 43 AM](https://github.com/zozoheir/tiny-llm/assets/42655961/f2db0c02-c18c-45a8-8054-6cd4da474e1e)